 - Academic Council/Senate approval

-- The associate vice president for institutional success and decision support's office, Office of Institutional Success and Decision Support (OISDS) will work with the Office of the Registrar to ensure the new course descriptions are entered into both Catbook and the state’s course inventory, existing courses are updated in Catbook, and/or the deleted courses are removed from the core curriculum and if needed, from both Catbook and the state’s course inventory.
+- The associate vice president for institutional success and decision support's office, Office of Institutional Success and Decision Support (OISDS) will work with the Office of the Registrar to ensure the new course descriptions are entered into both Catbook and the state's course inventory, existing courses are updated in Catbook, and the deleted courses are removed from the core curriculum and if needed, from both Catbook and the state's course inventory.